 Okay, I am a science geek, so I am always noticing really bad science.
 As usual, most of the science in Avatar remains unexplained or poorly explained.
 However, the movie presents a very creative depiction of an alien planet and its creatures.
 To a certain extent, the creators of Avatar have taken sea creatures and turned them into analogous land creatures.
 There are the delicate floating woodsprite seeds (look like jelly fish), the Hammerhead Titanothere, the seahorse-like appearance of the direhorse, and the sea anemone-like Helicoradian.

 Pandora (the planet) is actually a moon orbiting around a fictional gas giant Polyphemus that orbits Alpha Centauri A. The Alpha Centauri system is actually binary (and possibly tertiary) and is the closest star to earth.
-However, binary stellar systems are not good candidates for life support, since two large stars orbiting each other tend to set up resonances that would eject most planets.
+However, binary stellar systems such as Alpha Centauri are not good candidates for life support, since the Alpha Centauri system consists of two large stars orbiting each other, which would set up resonances that would eject most planets.
 Alpha Centauri B orbits Alpha Centauri A in a highly elliptical orbit, which would cause serious disruptions to the orbits of planets orbiting Alpha Centauri A as it approached every 80 years.
 Over its projected 5-6 billion year age, it would be extremely unlikely that planets orbiting Alpha Centauri A would retain their normal orbits.
 Attempts to locate gas giant planets around Alpha Centauri A have failed, as would be expected.
+In fact, we know that no planets orbit Alpha Centauri A and probably no planets orbit Alpha Centauri B, with the possible (but unlikely) small planet orbiting extremely close to the star (with surface temperatures in excess of 1200°C).
 There is also a big problem with habitability of a moon orbiting a gas giant.
 Such moons tend to become tidally locked, which means that they revolve around the planet with the same period as their rotation.
 This locking has occurred with our own moon, which is why we see only one side.
 For our moon, its solar day is 28 earth days long.
 Such conditions lead to extremes in temperature during the long days and nights The problem is even more severe the larger the planet.
 Given the images of Polyphemus in the movie, Pandora was very close to its gas giant, insuring tidal locking.
 This would make Pandora's day exactly equal to its period of revolution.
 In order to get any kind of day on the order of 24 hours, Pandora would have to be whizzing around Polyphemus at an incredible speed.
 For example, all four of Jupiter's large moons are tidally locked and the closest, Io, has an orbital period of just 1.7 days, but is so close to Jupiter that the tidal forces raise and lower the moon's surface by hundreds of meters twice a day, causing internal heating and extreme volcanism on the planet.
 Pandora didn't seem to have these problems, despite its short period of revolution.

 The whole purpose of the mining on Pandora was to obtain a mineral called "unobtanium," which was supposed to be a superconductor at room temperature (a scientific dream that will probably never be realized, since the "warmest" superconductor produced by scientists requires a temperature of -183°C).
 Since all rocky planets form under conditions similar to earth's solar system, it seems unlikely that such a mineral exists anywhere in the universe.
 If scientists ever do produce such a superconductor, it won't be derived from a naturally occurring mineral.